keithchristian/webpages/README.md

 During and after the search

- 1. Even AFTER you have a new position, you'll still be contacted by recruiters, potentially a good thing.
+ 1. Even AFTER you have a new position, you'll still be contacted by recruiters, a good thing.
  2. The job emails will continue to pile up in your inbox, (hopefully in your JOB SEARCH EMAIL ACCOUNT'S INBOX.)
  3. Save interesting jobs in a folder, not that the job would be around in 6 months, but by having the recruiter's contact info you could inquire about similar positions.